Centre for Human Rights in Conflict, Mediation Hub, Business and Law

-After a two year secondment to the Open University, Faculty of Health and Social Care in 2005 where she was responsible for developing legal materials for health, social work and youth justice practitioners, including for the innovative Open Learn platform, Elizabeth returned to UEL in 2007 to programme manage and design blended learning materials for the Graduate Diploma in Law (CPE).
-In 2011 she changed programme leadership to her current administrative role, as Combined Honours Leader for the Law two-subject degrees.
+Between 2005-7 Elizabeth worked as a central academic at the Open University, Faculty of Health & Social Care developing distance learning legal materials for health, social work and youth justice practitioners, including for the (then) innovative online Open Learn platform She has extensive experience in Programme Leadership roles, including management and design of blended learning materials for the Graduate Diploma in Law (CPE).
+She also led the Criminology subject area and Law two-subject degrees.

 - exploring the barriers to effective practice in the teaching and learning of domestic human rights law and the challenges faced by this discipline both within the academy and in the wider policy context

-- closing the attainment gap: stereotype threat and language skills as a core competency in criminal law
+- closing the degree awarding gap: stereotype threat and language skills as a core competency in legal studies

 Stokes, E. (2007) K207 The Law and Social Work in Scotland, Block 1 'The Law and Social Work: An Introduction'.
 Milton Keynes: The Open University.